ev1633/it-validator/README.md

 ### Errors
-The error returned by the validator is an object containig all the failed rules as props.<br/>
+The error returned by the validator is an object containing all the failed rules as props.<br/>
 Every property in the error message is a property from the object you sent to validate that didn't pass your requirements

 #### Custom error for every type of validation